ballerina-guides/ai-samples/rate-blog-posts-using-natural-programming/README.md

-# Blog Review with Natural Programming
+# Blog Review with Natural Functions

-This project demonstrates how to use **Ballerina's Runtime Prompt-as-Code** feature.
-The example uses natural language prompts to analyze blog content, suggest categories, and rate blog posts based on predefined criteria.
+This project demonstrates how to use natural functions in Ballerina, which allow the function to contain instructions in natural language.
+Such a function is evaluated at runtime with a call to an LLM.
+The example uses a natural function to analyze blog content to suggest a category and it based on predefined criteria.

 ---